 Library OneSearch is the main search engine for finding academic literature available through the library.
 You will find OneSearch on the library home page - https://www.twu.ca/library/.

-Please take note that there is a guide to OneSearch at https://libguides.twu.ca/LibraryOneSearch.
-Take a bit of time to go through it, and refer to it if you get stuck in your searching.
+Please take note that there are tutorials for OneSearch at https://libguides.twu.ca/LibraryOneSearch.
+Take a bit of time to go through them, and access them if you get stuck in your searching.

-It is possible, through OneSearch, to search just for books, either by selecting the Books tab on the main OneSearch page or by using Search Everything and then selecting for books on the results page.
-The following video illustrates the second option, showing you how to select for books, print books only, or e-books only.
+It is possible, through OneSearch, to search just for books, either by selecting the Books tab on the main OneSearch page or by using Search Everything and then selecting for books in the "Filters" tab on the results page.

 Note that books tend to cover topics more broadly than articles, so you may have to find books that only have a chapter or two directly on your issue.
 Try to find books that as narrowly as possible deal with your question.